 Limits on Proposals per Lab

-If desired, labs can support up to 4 proposals in an application cycle.
+If desired, an AGeS lab can support up to 4 proposals in an application cycle.
 If a lab is approached by

 more than 4 students about supporting projects, then please suggest alternate labs that the